-1. Metal fabrication
+1. Metal Fabrication

-Although China was a metal fabrication hub for a long time, Mexico is becoming a hot spot for steel manufacturing as more businesses return from overseas markets.
-Companies like Blickman and Hydro Aluminum have decided to set up shop in places such as Sonora to take advantage of the country's logistical ease and the emerging skills of the Mexican labor force, who are becoming experts in metal assembly.
+Although China was a metal fabrication hub for a long time, Mexico is becoming a hot-spot for steel manufacturing as more businesses return from overseas markets.
+Companies like Blickman and Hydro Aluminum have decided to set up shop in places such as Sonora and Coahuila to take advantage of the country's logistical ease and the emerging skills of the Mexican labor force, who are becoming experts in metal assembly.
 According to Businessweek, numerous industries require certain types of metal parts and with more than 70 manufacturers in the country, components makers and assemblers are seeing their skills utilized across industries.

-2. Automotive parts
+2. Automotive Parts

 "The Mexican worker is a natural craftsman, and global investors are showing their confidence in Mexican labor," Rabago said.

 With the rise of the digital age came more electronics makers searching for ways to increase their manufacturing supply to meet demand.
 Appliance and telecommunications companies have focused their efforts on the northern part of the country to take advantage of still being close to the U.S. while employing highly-skilled workers.

 As more industries pour into the country, the Mexican labor force is set to continue specializing in manufacturing areas and developing expertise in metal assembly and electronics production.
 With the majority of the auto industry in the country, the Mexican workforce has been able to take their manufacturing knowledge and apply it to other fields, such as electronics, when companies in those industries entered the country.
-More Mexicans are growing up in and around manufacturing centers and see their parents employed at the factories, and will be a valuable resource in the future for U.S. companies.
+More Mexicans are growing up in and around manufacturing centers and see their parents employed at the factories, and will be a valuable resource in the future for manufacturing companies.